-- Achieve their best in a caring and safe environment - Pupils to become as independent as possible - Pupils are able to contribute to society and feel valued, developing a positive sense of self-worth - Pupils develop and maintain healthy friendships and know how to keep themselves safe - To further prepare pupils to be respectful, moral, and polite adults - To be able to adapt to change and transition between different stages of their life - Make successful transitions to their next step in their development - Pupils fulfil their potention and become the best they can be
+- To be able to identify, self regulate and manage their emotions, feelings and sensations in a safe and healthy way - Achieve their best in a caring and safe environment - Pupils to become as independent as possible - Pupils are able to contribute to society and feel valued, developing a positive sense of self-worth - Pupils develop and maintain healthy friendships and know how to keep themselves safe - To further prepare pupils to be respectful, moral, and polite adults - To be able to adapt to change and transition between different stages of their life - Make successful transitions to their next step in their development - Pupils fulfil their potention and become the best they can be

-Resource category Criteria Expectation What does this look like?
-Other information Step 1 Ready, Safe, Respectful Engaged in tasks set Listening and responding to adult instructions and Everyone engaged with learning From our relationships with pupils allowing us to address their needs school rules Behaving appropriately and wants Behaving within acceptable norms Class team following school rules and set expectations.
-Teacher/ LP being shadowed by On task LP to give a short 1:1 support apprentices looking at good practice Following instructions Recognition board Compliant Calm Recognition by SLT Step 2 LP deployment LP monitoring mood and Low level disruption Not following instructions Change tasks/ Refocus offer level of support aiming for pupils to reengage with learning In class safe space/ individualised safe zone: Time in a different space Dojo points/ recognition within the classroom Could be at desk, quiet area if needed board Pupil to go to a quiet area Time with LP/ teacher/ with a LP Older pupils might be left in a quiet room for a small EAA Compromise period of time.
-Sensory break Movement walks Step 3 Unacceptable language HLLPs- inclusion- change of face Body language and facial expressions, shut down, Remove triggers Unacceptable action Deescalate crying, fidgety Give space and time Inappropriate online Time out/ Use of safe space: grey room, rainbow room, Out of the classroom Safe space interaction etc. Hitting at things Check in with external teams Dysregulated Step 4 Significant harm to self or Disruptive behaviour Inclusion team others Inclusion Team Senior teachers Unsafe, ripping, biting, Update risk assessment Physical aggression/assault SLT team physically aggressive to others Meeting with parents/ Sexual harassment/ violence Fights carers Risk to harm others or self
+Resource Criteria Expectation What does this look like?
+Other information category Step 1 Ready, Safe, Respectful Listening and responding to Everyone engaged with learning From our relationships with pupils allowing us Engaged in tasks set adult instructions and school rules Behaving appropriately to address their needs and wants Behaving within acceptable norms Class team following school rules and set expectations.
+Teacher/ LP being On task LP to give a short 1:1 · shadowed by apprentices looking at Following instructions support good practice Compliant Recognition board Calm Recognition by SLT Step 2 LP deployment LP monitoring mood and Low level disruption Not following instructions Change tasks/ Refocus offer level of support aiming for pupils to reengage with learning In class safe space/ individualised safe zones The teller wing man deticing Time in a different space within the classroom Could be at desk, quiet area Dojo points/ recognition board Dunil to go to a quiet area if needed Time with LP/ teacher/ Low Level Behaviour Pupil to go to a quiet area with a LP Older pupils might be left in a quiet room for a small EAA el Bel Compromise period of time. w Lev Sensory break ĭ Movement walks Step 3 Unacceptable language HLLPs- inclusion- change of face Body language and facial expressions, shut down, Remove triggers Unacceptable action Deescalate crying, fidgety Give space and time Inappropriate online Time out/ Use of safe space: Out of the classroom Safe space interaction Hitting at things Check in with external teams Dysregulated Step 4 Significant harm to self or In alwais an Tanana Disruptive behaviour Inclusion team others Inclusion Team Senior teachers Unsafe, ripping, biting, Update risk assessment ıcıqeıı Physical aggression/assault SLT team physically aggressive to others Meeting with parents/ serious incident Sexual harassment/ violence Fights carers ב כ Risk to harm others or self